 Life does continue to go on…even though your world may feel like the walls have caved in.
 The bills still need to be paid and the rest of the world continues to move forward, seemingly oblivious to the huge change you have experienced in your life.

 Your brain goes on hiatus for a while after your loss.
 Seriously people!
 I am one who normally has a pretty darn good memory and I have been having a heck of a time remembering diddly squat!
 I have read that this is a normal response to grief and loss….but it is one of the parts of the process that is driving me nuts!

 Some people will disappear.
 I’ve mentioned it before, but people are REALLY uncomfortable with death.
 They do not like to talk about it, they don’t know how to deal with the grieving and it makes them think about their own mortality.
 So after the funeral, some people will disappear from your life.
 Some permanently and some temporarily.
 They just don’t know how to deal with your loss, and so they avoid it altogether.

-You will have moments that you feel you are going crazy.
-It is normal to feel this way, because pretty much everyone who goes through the grieving process feels this way at some point.
+You will have moments when you feel you are going crazy.
+It is normal to feel this way because pretty much everyone who goes through the grieving process feels this way at some point.
 The good news is that you are NOT going crazy….you’re just grieving!
 That feeling will pass soon enough.

 To grieve…or not to grieve?